 Skip to main content

-Can you help us build an urban canopy cover map for the UK?
+An urban canopy cover map for the UK

-You can help us to build this canopy cover map for the UK by measuring the canopy cover in your local area.
+Contributors have helped to build this canopy cover map for the UK by measuring the canopy cover across the UK.

 Using the i-Tree Canopy tool, the canopy cover for 283 towns and cities in England was assessed in 2016 as part of a baseline study.
 Canopy cover was assessed at the town or city level, and an average canopy cover of 15.8% was estimated.
 For full results of the study please see The Canopy Cover of England’s Towns and Cities: baselining and setting targets to improve human health and well-being (Trees People and the Built Environment 3, 2017).

-We want to build on this work by extending it to more locations, and by providing a more detailed breakdown of canopy cover within urban areas by undertaking canopy cover assessments at the electoral ward scale.
-Examining canopy cover at the ward level can help to identify which areas within a town or city could benefit from future tree planting and to help improve management of existing urban trees.
+We have built on this work by extending it to more locations, and by providing a more detailed breakdown of canopy cover within urban areas by undertaking canopy cover assessments at the electoral ward scale.
+Examining canopy cover at the ward level has helped to identify which areas within a town or city could benefit from future tree planting and to help improve management of existing urban trees.

 Kate_London_PlaneTrees.JPG

-Visit our interactive webmap and check out the progress so far.
+Visit our interactive webmap to view the results.

 Downloads